How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 Whether you’re navigating backroads or city highways, nighttime driving demands focus—and a clean, glare-free windshield is a big part of that.

-Reducing windshield glare at night isn’t about one miracle fix; it’s a combination of simple habits and smart upgrades.
+To reduce windshield glare at night, you need more than one quick fix.
+It takes a mix of easy habits and smart upgrades.
 From cleaning routines to professional films, it’s all about stacking the odds in your favor.

 At Solar Tint Inc., we help drivers improve their comfort, visibility, and safety with high-performance car window tints in Miami and all across Florida.